richpeck/exception_handler/README.md

 ![config.exceptions_app - The key to all Rails exceptions][exceptions_app]

-Because our callback parses the erroneous request, we are able to do whatever we need.
+Because our callback parses the erroneous request, we are able to do whatever we need before serving a response.
 This is a major advantage over the "default" way of handling `Rails` exceptions - using the routes invokes Rails twice and does not persist the request (`exception` is lost).

  `ExceptionHandler` is the **only** gem to provide middleware-powered exception handling.
 It populates our custom `view` with any details required, giving us the ability to **maintain branding** when exceptions are raised: